shrutisutrawe/infrastructure/README.md

 - Create an Internet Gateway resource and attach the Internet Gateway to the VPC.
 - Create a public route table Attach all subnets created to the route table.
 - Create a public route in the public route table created above with destination CIDR block 0.0.0.0/0 and internet gateway created above as the target.
+- Assignment 7 changes to add cloud watch agent policy to the IAM Role

 # AWS CLI